Share on ThriftyFunCheck out these photos. Click at right to share your own photo in this guide.

 This is our resident pileated woodie who comes once a day to the feeder.
 A young one is also coming now.

-While visiting our daughter, I tried to get a good picture of this woodpecker.
+I tried to get a good picture of this woodpecker.
 I had to be quick as he would dart down, grab a sunflower seed and fly back up into the tree to eat it.
-There were also many doves at the feeder.

 It is not very often that both the male and female pileated woodpeckers come for suet.